scheinerman/SimpleGraphRepresentations.jl/README.md

   in which the left end points are `n` iid uniform values in [0,1] and `t` is the length of the intervals.

++ `UnitIntervalGraphEvolution(pts)` gives the sequence of edges add as the lengths of the intervals (whose left end points are given in `pts`) increases.
+This returns a pair consisting of the sequence of edges and the lengths at which those edges appear.

++ `UnitIntervalGraphEvolution(n::Int)` is equivalent to
+  `UnitIntervalGraphEvolution(rand(n))`.

 ### Directed interval graphs